 - The data you enter may not be displayed in the CCV in the proper chronological order.

 - Contributions: Updates to this section will not be accepted after the deadline date.

 Under this task, you will attach the following documents:

 - Research contributions

 Content of documents: For questions related to the content of the following attachments, applicants are encouraged to consult with their faculty or department at the nominating Canadian institution.

 Format of documents: Applicants must prepare their Vanier CGS application and supporting materials using specific formatting standards.
 Refer to "Presentation standards for documents" for the required format.

-Ask your leadership reference letter writer to respond to the following:
+Ask your leadership reference letter writers to respond to the following:

-Provide an assessment of demonstrated and potential leadership ability.
-Because there is no opportunity to interview the students, please elaborate for the committee how the candidate has gone above and beyond the opportunities presented in order to achieve a goal, contribute to their community, or how they have taken on responsibility for others.
+Referencing the student’s life and research trajectory, provide an assessment of demonstrated and potential leadership ability.
+Because there is no opportunity for the committee to interview nominees, please elaborate on how the candidate has gone above and beyond the opportunities presented in order to achieve a goal, contribute to their community, or how they have taken on responsibility for others.
 Note that high achievement, while admirable, does not necessarily constitute Leadership.
-Be sure therefore to provide context for the committee that illuminates how the candidate’s participation in activities (be they volunteer or work, sport or art, and any other participation) goes above and beyond active participation and becomes Leadership.
+Be sure therefore to provide context for the committee that illuminates how the candidate’s participation in activities (be they volunteer, work, sport, art, or any other participation) goes above and beyond active participation and becomes Leadership.

-Note: Candidates are responsible for procuring and uploading this letter in PDF format in ResearchNet.
-It cannot be submitted by the letter-writer via ResearchNet.
+- Candidates are responsible for procuring and uploading these letters in PDF format in ResearchNet.
+They cannot be submitted by the letter-writer via ResearchNet.